History of Air Quality in the UK - Air Quality Hub

 Origins of Air Quality Management

 As one of the earliest industrial nations, and as a relatively densely populated country with large urban centres and common private car ownership, the UK has a long history of air quality problems affecting health and the environment.
-Legislation aimed at tackling air pollution goes all the way back to the 13th century, but the first far-reaching and broad scope legislation was introduced in the 20th century and has been consistently enhanced and strengthened, with increasing frequency towards the end of the previous century up to and including the Clean Air Strategy 2019 and the Environment Bill 2020.
+Legislation aimed at tackling air pollution goes all the way back to the 13th century, but the first far-reaching and broad scope legislation was introduced in the 20th century and has been consistently enhanced and strengthened, with increasing frequency towards the end of the previous century up to and including the Environment Act 2021 and the Air Quality Strategy 2023..

 Last 50 Years